kayd-kun/coding-competition/README.md

 ## TODO:
 - [ ] Disintegrate Navigation Bar into Components

+Notes:
+To be associated with a Team while creating an account, a Custom SignUp Clerk form should be created.
+You could also associate with a Team after he/she has signed up.
+    - This method is preferred as it is easier to implement.
+    - And I got stuck after trying to implement the Custom SignUp form.
+    - I will try to implement this later.

 ## Tasks:
 - [x] Setup HomePage
 - [ ] Setup Clerk